sonic-net/sonic-mgmt/ansible/doc/README.testbed.Setup.md

 ```
 ./testbed-cli.sh start-vms server_1 password.txt
 ```
+  - please note: Here "password.txt" is the ansible vault password file name/path.
+Ansible allows user use ansible vault to encrypt password files.
+By default, this shell script require a password file.
+If you are not using ansible vault, just create an empty file and pass the filename to the command line.
+The file name and location is created and maintained by user.

 Check that all VMs are up and running: ```ansible -m ping -i veos server_1```